 Peripheral artery disease (PAD)

-Peripheral artery disease (also called peripheral arterial disease) is a common circulatory problem in which narrowed arteries reduce blood flow to your limbs.
+Peripheral artery disease (also called peripheral arterial disease) is a common condition in which narrowed arteries reduce blood flow to the arms or legs.

-While many people with peripheral artery disease have mild or no symptoms, some people have leg pain when walking (claudication).
+Many people with peripheral artery disease have mild or no symptoms.
+Some people have leg pain when walking (claudication).

 - Leg numbness or weakness

 - No pulse or a weak pulse in the legs or feet

 - Painful cramping in one or both of the hips, thighs or calf muscles after certain activities, such as walking or climbing stairs

 - Sores on the toes, feet or legs that won't heal

 - Pain when using the arms, such as aching and cramping when knitting, writing or doing other manual tasks